Taking Your Personal Pension Early

 Can I draw my personal pension early?

-You may be able to access your 25% tax-free lump sum and draw down your personal pension before you turn 55.
+Provided you have access to Pension Freedoms, you may be able to access your 25% tax-free lump sum and draw down your personal pension before you turn 55.
 There are specific circumstances in which you can take your pension early without incurring any large fees, and while it’s not illegal to access your funds before you reach this age, bear in mind that you could run short on funds for your future retirement.

 It may be in your best interest to work out how much income you’ll have if you decide to take out a portion of your funds before you reach 55.